 A healthy skin barrier is a natural moisturizer for the skin

-The skin barrier supports the skin’s own natural moisturizing factors and protects the skin from trans-epidermal water loss, preventing skin dehydration.
+The skin barrier supports the skin’s natural moisturizing factors and protects the skin from trans-epidermal water loss, preventing skin dehydration.
 When our skin barrier weakens, skin becomes dry, dehydrated and vulnerable to inflammation and external pathogens.
 A weakened skin barrier accelerates the aging process due to this inflammation and dehydration.
 Chronically inflamed skin is a killer of tissue and leads to premature collagen breakdown and sagging skin.

 Skin Barrier and Acne